 As such, adequate distribution of economic resources, particularly land, help ensure equitable economic growth, contributes to economic efficiency and has a positive impact on key development outcomes, including poverty reduction, food security and the welfare of households.

-This sub-indicator is SDG indicator 5.a.1., contextualised for a farm survey.
+This sub-indicator is SDG indicator 5.a.1, customised for SDG indicator 2.4.1.

 Coverage: All farms types